 The functions of the Commissioners include considering:

-The current Commissioners of Intelligence Warrants are Chief Commissioner, Sir Bruce Robertson and Deputy Commissioner, Hon Justice Warwick Gendall.
+The current Commissioners of Intelligence Warrants are Chief Commissioner, Sir Bruce Robertson and Commissioner, Hon Justice Warwick Gendall.

 The IGIS is responsible for reviewing issues of legality and propriety and provides an independent determination of complaints about GCSB and NZSIS’ conduct.
 The IGIS also reviews the agencies’ compliance procedures and systems.

 The Intelligence and Security Act 2017 made the IGIS role more independent of the responsible Minister.
 The IGIS can inquire into operationally sensitive matters and has access to security records held by the intelligence and security agencies.

 The Inspector-General conducts inquiries into matters, including individual complaints, report findings and recommendations to the Minister.
 Those reports, excluding matters of security concern, may be found in the Reports section of the Inspector-General of Intelligence and Security's website.

 In accordance with the requirements of the protected disclosures Act 2000, the Inspector-General is responsible for receiving protected disclosures by personnel of New Zealand intelligence and security agencies.

 The current Inspector-General of Intelligence and Security is Cheryl Gwyn.